monkeyyey/stealth_donkey/README.md

 ```
 SSH runs on port `22`, so just check ah brother.

 ## Good-to-Know
 ### 1. The Folders required in Agent Branch are not there
-Folders to create in /Agent Directory before testing: /databack, /retrieval, /send_ssh
+Folders to create in `/Agent` Directory before testing: `/databack`, `/retrieval`, `/send_ssh`
 ### 2. Both the Agent and Admin are 'servers' and 'clients'
 As they exchange information with each other, they both require endpoints.
-Difference is that Admin server has Web interface.
+Difference is that `Admin Server` has Web interface.
 ### 3. Ur mum is gae
 Yup.